-Oren describes the challenge of a subject matter expert communicating his / her knowledge in a way which connects with the audience, who are not subject matter experts, and whose boredom threshold is therefore normal.
-It’s very important to recognise that your and my own boredom threshold in a subject of our choice is not remotely normal…that’s why we’re subject matter experts!
+Oren Klaff (author of ‘Pitch Anything’ an excellent book on sales in general) describes the challenge of a subject matter expert communicating his / her knowledge in a way which connects with the audience, who are not subject matter experts, and whose boredom threshold is therefore normal.
+It’s very important to recognize that your and my own boredom threshold in a subject of our choice is not remotely normal…that’s why we’re subject matter experts!

 - You can speak incredibly quickly…to cover the material which is already pared down from what you initially put together